The Conversion of Saul, 1-22

 ‘Once again, generosity surfaces in the narrative of Acts as a sign of the Spirit’s work in those who turn to Christ (cf. Acts 2:44–45; 4:32–37).’
 (Peterson)

-She was always doing good and helping the poor – Good in every age, but particularly so in an age when there was no state welfare system to fall back on.
+Such works were highly esteemed in Judaism, and continued to be so among the Christians.
+They would have been particularly important in an age when there was no state welfare system to fall back on.
 ‘Many are full of good words, who are empty and barren in good works; but Tabitha was a great doer, no great talker.’
 (MHC)

 Lydda was near Joppa – about ten miles away.